-4TNPSC Group 2 Syllabus 2024 is discussed here.
-Every year the Tamil Nadu Public Service Commission (TNPSC) conducts the Combined Civil Services Examination Group II (CCSE-II) to recruit eligible candidates for various Civil Services in Tamil Nadu.
-TNPSC conducts CCSE-II exams for Group 2 and 2A posts.
-Before start preparing for the exam, it is advisable to go through the exam pattern and syllabus of the TNPSC Group 2 exam.
-The commission releases the vacancies under two-division, Group 2 and Group 2A.
+The commission releases the vacancies under two divisions, Group 2 and Group 2A.
 Group 2 and Group 2A have only one exam difference i.e., interview.
 Group 2 includes vacancies having interviews while Group 2A has vacancies without an interview.
-Check the TNPSC Group 2 Syllabus 2024 and Exam Pattern for the TNPSC Group 2 exam in the article.
+Check the latest TNPSC Group 2 Syllabus and Exam Pattern from the article.

-TNPSC Group 2 Syllabus 2024
+TNPSC Group 2 Syllabus and Exam Pattern 2024

-As per the new TNPSC Group 2 Syllabus, TNPSC has added the General English subject for the TNPSC Group 2 Prelims Exam which is optional to General Tamil & slight changes are made in TNPSC Group 2 Mains Paper-I. Let's have a look at the TNPSC Group 2 exam.
+As per the revised TNPSC Group 2 Syllabus, TNPSC has added the General English subject for the TNPSC Group 2 Prelims Exam which is optional to General Tamil & slight changes are made in TNPSC Group 2 Mains Paper-I. Let's have a look at the TNPSC Group 2 exam.
 In the table given below, you can check the important points of the exam.

 Organisation Tamil Nadu Public Service Commission